fabianmartins/alienattack.workshop/README.md

 ### prepACTIVITY 1 - Cloud9 - Create your environment

 #### STEP 1 - Access your account
-1. Login to your account
+1. Login to your account.
-2. Select a region (take note of the region) - We recommend us-east-1 (Virginia) or us-east-2 (Ohio)
+2. Select a region (take note of the region).

 **IMPORTANT:** Be sure that you have permissions to create resources on your account.
 For the purpose of this workshop, having administrative privileges is the best option.